libretro/docs/docs/library/flycast.md

 foo (Disc 3).chd
 ```

-After that, you can load the `foo.m3u` file in RetroArch with the Reicast core.
+After that, you can load the `foo.m3u` file in RetroArch with the FlyCast core.

 An alternative is to append discs to the current playlist via the "Disk Image Append" option in the Disk Control RetroArch menu.

 ## Compatibility

-### General Reicast Issues
+### General Flycast Issues

 - If the date and time are not being saved properly, please ensure you have the correct dc_flash.bin and dc_bios.bin files (check the md5sum values).
 Also try deleting all of the dc_nvmem.bin files in the system/dc directory.
 - Once you save to a VMU slot with any game, that VMU becomes inaccessible the next time you load the emulator.
-The fix for this is to enable the Core Option for "Boot to BIOS", exit RA, delete all of the vmu_save*.bin files, start RA/Reicast.
+The fix for this is to enable the Core Option for "Boot to BIOS", exit RA, delete all of the vmu_save*.bin files, start RA/FlyCast.
 It will boot to BIOS where you can select the VMU option, select one of the VMUs, click the "All" icon in upper-left, click Delete All and the VMU will be formatted/intialized.
 Disable the "Boot to BIOS" option, restart RA, and everything should be fine.
 - Polygon sorting issues can make objects appear distorted.
+Use Per-Pixel Alpha sorting for accurate rendering (at the expense of performance).
 - When using an Xbox 360 Controller, analog triggers don't work properly.
 Use the bumpers instead.
 - Changing games without closing and reloading RetroArch often leads to RetroArch crashing.